-- Intake worker must full describe the safety threats that caused children to be unsafe..."substance abuse" is not a safety threat-how it gets acted out in parenting (or lack thereof) is the safety threat. - Intake worker should share the family's history with CP-even if they were not "substantiated" what has been the family's involvement in CP or other systems (such as Domestic Violence, etc.) - Share the level of family engagement with the system and if they were deemed to be "resistant" what that looked like.
-Sometimes resistant is just another word for fear. - Learn about the protective capacities of the family and how they are being used to keep children safe (specific to an in-home safety plan). - Learn about the natural supports (relatives and kin) as opposed to "artificial supports (community centers, agencies, etc.)
+The worker must full describe the safety threats that caused children to be unsafe..."substance abuse" is not a safety threat-how it gets acted out in parenting (or lack thereof) is the safety threat.
+Intake worker should share the family's history with CP-even if they were not "substantiated" what has been the family's involvement in CP or other systems (such as Domestic Violence, etc.) It is important to learn about the protective capacities of the family and how they are being used to keep children safe (specific to an in-home safety plan).
+It is also important for the worker to learn about the natural supports (relatives and kin) as opposed to "artificial supports (community centers, agencies, etc.)